 Omega-3 fatty acids are found in abundance in wild-caught salmon and other fatty fish.
-Studies have shown that two types of Omega-3 fatty acids, EPA and DHA, are able to cross the blood-brain barrier and modulate neurotransmitters, while supporting an appropriate inflammatory response.13
+Studies have shown that two types of Omega-3 fatty acids, EPA and DHA, are able to cross the blood-brain barrier and modulate neurotransmitters while supporting an appropriate inflammatory response.12

 - B Vitamins

 As I mentioned, B vitamins serve an important part in the production of mood-boosting brain chemicals, including dopamine.
-These vitamins, particularly B12 and folate, have been shown to help maintain a positive mood.14
+These vitamins, particularly B12 and folate, have been shown to help maintain a positive mood.13

 - Vitamin D

 Vitamin D, the “sunshine vitamin”, is actually a hormone that helps activate the genes necessary to release neurotransmitters such as serotonin and dopamine.
 Unfortunately, although we can get vitamin D for free from sunlight, vitamin D deficiency is widespread because we spend too much time indoors.
-In fact, over a billion people worldwide are lacking in this vitamin.15 Along with getting outside as much as possible, supplementing with vitamin D can support your mood and well-being year round.16
+In fact, over a billion people worldwide are lacking in this vitamin.14 Along with getting outside as much as possible, supplementing with vitamin D can support your mood and well-being year-round.15

-Nearly half of all Americans are deficient in the essential mineral magnesium.17 Research shows that magnesium supports a balanced stress response.18 My NeuroCalm Mag Powder contains the ideal form of magnesium, the only type proven to cross the blood-brain barrier.
-NeuroCalm Mag naturally increases levels of GABA in your brain to support a relaxed mood and restorative sleep.
+Nearly half of all Americans are deficient in the essential mineral magnesium.16 Research shows that magnesium supports a balanced stress response.17 My Magnesium Citrate contains the most bioavailable form of magnesium.
+It supports healthy bowel regularity and promotes energy production.

 - Adrenal Support